I&M Society Awards

 The I&M Outstanding Young Engineer Award recognizes an outstanding young I&M member who has distinguished him/herself through achievements, which are technical, of exemplary service to the I&M Society, or a combination of both early in their career.
 The nominee must not have reached their 39th birthday and must be an I&M member at the time of nomination.

-The IEEE J. Barry Oakes Advancement Award will be used to provide a presentation during the annual I2MTC or AUTOTEST.
+The IEEE J. Barry Oakes Advancement Award will be used to provide a question and answer lecture during the annual I2MTC or AUTOTEST.
 Exceptionally, and upon motivated request by the recipient, the presentation will be given to another event fully sponsored by the IEEE Instrumentation and Measurement Society.